healygi/PP4/README.md

    - The user is taken to the sign in page where they are instructed to sign in via email or social media.
 If the user does not have an account they can sign up following the provided link.
    - On the sign-in page the user can sign in using an email address and password.
 They can select "remember me" if they so wish.
    - Users can also sign in using Facebook.
-   - The user has to enter a valid email containing "@" and a valid password that isnt too common or too short.
+   - The user has to enter a valid email containing "@" and a valid password.
+   - I created password validation to require - a miniumum length, a numeric value and avoid common password.
    - There is a button for the user to submit their form, they are then signed in and alerted that they are signed in.

   ![login](/media/PP4/sign_in.png)